espruino/EspruinoDocs/tutorials/Web IDE.md

 **Note:**

+* Windows doesn't fully support Web Bluetooth yet, so this won't work.
+You'll need to install the Native application (below).
 * Due to security restrictions, the online Web IDE can't access USB devices, so you'll be unable to use it with USB Espruino boards (you need the Native or Web Store versions).